Scientific Advisory Board

 Consultant Hematologist and Professor of Stem Cell Transplantation at King’s College Hospital and King’s College London

-Antonio Pagliuca, Professor of Stem Cell Transplantation at King’s College London, is the Medical Director for King’s College Hospital, Networked Care Division and a Trustee of the Anthony Nolan and Leukaemia UK.
-Past roles include President of BSBMT, Chair of the BMT CRG and National Clinical Lead for Regenerative Medicine, NHS England.
+Antonio Pagliuca, Professor of Stem Cell Transplantation at King’s College London, is the Chief Medical and Scientific Adviser for the Anthony Nolan Charity and a trustee for Leukaemia UK.
+Past roles include President of BSBMT, Chair of the BMT CRG and National Clinical Lead for Regenerative Medicine, NHS England and most recently the Medical Director for King’s College Hospital, Networked Care Division.

 As Transplant Director for 19 years to 2017, he lead King’s attainment to a Center of Excellence and one of the largest unrelated, cord, haplo-identical transplant and cellular therapy programs in the UK.
 In 2018, King’s became the first CAR-T center in the UK to treat both adult ALL and NHL.
 He has published widely on hematological malignancies, stem cell transplantation and infections in this patient group.